davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for temperature with 4 predictors
 * OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for temperature with varying number of predictors
 * OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for soil temperature with 4 predictors
+* OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for soil temperature with varying number of predictors